Vinwcent/HiveRL/README.md

 <img src="https://user-images.githubusercontent.com/91033856/235407976-13716e9d-2c0c-40f9-8aba-7562891547db.gif" width=50% height=50%>

-You can find more informations about the algorithm on the follow PDF
+You can find more informations about the algorithm on the following PDF

 ## Resume training
 If you have computational power and want to train it even further, look at the